-Each year, Pathfinder Award winners are selected from among nominations submitted by SCI Chapters and individuals.
-The award winners are honored during a SCI Convention evening event for their life achievements demonstrating their ability to overcome disabling obstacles while remaining engaged in outdoor activities, helping their community and inspiring others.
-The winners of this prestigious award receive an all-expense paid safari to Africa for themselves and a caretaker.
+Each year, a Pathfinder Award winner is selected from applicants submitted by SCI Chapters and individuals.
+The award winner is honored during the Annual Beretta and SCI Foundation Leadership Award Gala for their life achievements demonstrating their ability to overcome disabling obstacles while remaining engaged in outdoor activities, helping their community and inspiring others.
+The winner of this prestigious award receives an all-expense paid safari to Africa for themselves and a caretaker.
+Application Deadline Extended: September 30, 2020.

 The SCI Foundation Pathfinder program also provides funding to SCI Chapters in support of their activities that engage disabled, terminally ill, wounded military and veterans in outdoor activities.
 Often, the reintroduction to nature and hunting helps these hunters find their way to adapt to their life changes and challenges.